CLC BLUE CARD

 PLR BLUE CARD

 By Regulation no. 392/2009 on the Liability of Carriers of Passengers by Sea in the Event of Accidents (“the PLR”), the European Union has given effect to the substance of the Athens Convention and the Protocol and directed that the same shall apply in all EU and EEA member states from 31 December 2012.

-The PLR further provides that all ships licensed to carry more than 12 passengers and registered in an EU/ EEA member state or entering or leaving a port in the territory of an EU/EEA member state must maintain insurance which meets the requirements of the PLR and also obtain a certificate issued by an EU/EEA member state confirming that such insurance is in force.
+The PLR further provides that all ships licensed to carry more than 12 passengers – and registered in an EU/EEA member state or entering or leaving a port in the territory of an EU/EEA member state – must maintain insurance, which meets the requirements of the PLR.
+They must also obtain a certificate issued by an EU/EEA member state confirming that such insurance is in force.
 The amount of insurance required is a minimum of SDR 250,000 per passenger.

 Britannia can issue non-war PLR Blue Cards in respect of the non-war risks under the PLR.
 A Member will have to purchase separate insurance for liability for death or injury to passengers arising out of war or terrorism.

 Certain information is required to enable the Club to issue Trading Certificates.

 Name of ship – this is the registered name